Search Railroad Sites For:

 Views of Cherokee Lake west of the Rusk Station.

-After lunch and the enjoyment of the lake, I returned to be in position to get the steam engine returning to our train for the trip back to Palestine.
+After lunch and the enjoyment of the lake, I returned to be in position to photograph the steam engine returning to our train for the trip back to Palestine.

 The 300 returned to the point of our train.

-The train then returned to the Rusk Station.
+Then the train then returned to the station.

-The train was now ready to be boarded.
-I took a seat in Coach 43 and was set to relax and enjoy the ride back to the Palestine Station.
-The train left Rusk on time and we were a train of very happy passengers.
+The train was now ready for boarding and I took a seat in Coach 43 and was ready to relax and enjoy the ride back to Palestine.
+The train left Rusk on time and we were a trainload of very happy passengers.

 The kids had fun the whole trip in Coach 43.